 Helpline Specialist: Extensive training provided to answer calls relating to Alzheimer’s and other dementias and give support and referrals to callers at our Timonium office.
 One year commitment.
 Age 21 and older.

-Fundraising Events: Be a part of the excitement at various fundraising events from our wine tasting event, to our galas, or to one of our seven Walks to End Alzheimer's.
+Fundraising Events: Be a part of the excitement at various fundraising events from our Memory Balls to one of our six Walks to End Alzheimer's.
 There are many ways to get involved, from planning committees to day-of-event helpers.
-All ages welcome event day.
+All ages welcome on event day.
 This is a great way for students to get community service hours.